square/certigo/README.md

     go get -u github.com/square/certigo

-On mac you can also use:
+On macOS you can also use homebrew to install.

-    brew install certigo

-(This will not install the latest version)

 Note that certigo requires Go 1.6 or later to build.